RustFields/rustfields.github.io/implementation/implementation-issues.md

 The `expr` parameter is a closure that returns a value of type `A`.
 In Rust, the `expr` parameter is not a closure, but a function that takes a VM as a parameter and returns a tuple of type `(RoundVM, A`.
 This means that `expr` can be used as input parameter for the `nest_write` construct.

-The first solution adopted is to pre-compute alle the value, aggregate them, and call the nest_write function with the result value of the aggregation.
+The first solution adopted is to pre-compute all the values, aggregate them, and call the nest_write function with the result value of the aggregation.

 By testing the foldhood, an issue has been found in the following lines of code: